bloomrpc/bloomrpc/README.md

 Note on https:

+- add https to the url, note for GRPC-Web it also supports path, e.g. https://example.com/grpcweb/v1
-- turn on "TLS" -> Server certificate (default port will change to 443)
+- or turn on "TLS" -> Server certificate (default port will change to 443)
 - self-signed certificate not supported at the moment

 ## Installation